segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/mobile.md

 To learn more about Segment's mobile libraries, check out the [iOS](/docs/connections/sources/catalog/libraries/mobile/ios) and [Android](/docs/connections/sources/catalog/libraries/mobile/android) technical docs.

-Our Adobe-Analytics mobile SDKs are currently in beta.
-We invite you to try them and send us feedback through our [contact form](https://segment.com/help/contact/).
+The Segment Adobe-Analytics mobile SDKs are currently in beta.
+Please try them and [contact us](https://segment.com/help/contact/) with any feedback!

 ## Setting Up the Mobile SDKs